AndrewColinMaher/AndrewColinMaher.github.io/README.md

 I successfully added the clients onliine merch store to the site and is accessible on the navbar and footer of every page> Each link has been giving a "target="blank" code so as to open on a new page.

 Users that want to see who else the client does animation for they can on the gallery page.
+The contact form currently is only set up for thte front end but will be up and running when I am learning about forms and back end in my course.

 ### Further Testing
 Shared with fellow students for a peer review of the site, the modal positioning was shown to be problematic,